 - Check periodically to see if your selections close.

 REMEMBER: Your shopping cart is just a planning tool.
 It does not guarantee that you will get into the classes, nor does it actually register you.
 YOU MUST STILL REGISTER AT YOUR APPOINTED TIME.
-If you need help, see the LTS tutorial:

 - Should I drop a course first and then add?